guiguitz/STM32-Nextion-API/README.md

-# Interface-2019
+# Nextion Repository
-  This project has all the codes that I participated in the devolopment in the Interface subsystem in 2019, by the competition team Formula Tesla UFMG.
+  This project has Nextion codes that I developed in the Interface subsystem in 2019, by the competition team Formula Tesla UFMG.
+This project has the proporse to show battery manegment system data and dynamic data on nextion LCD board.